 Like the PSR-E373, there are some accompaniment features.
 You get a total of 100 accompaniment styles, so there’s the option of spicing up practice sessions if you want.

 Sadly, this keyboard is somewhat old and only has a maximum polyphony of 32 notes, so you’ll almost certainly hear sound cut-offs in the accompaniment mode.

 The keyboard hasn’t seen a refresh since its release in 2012, but as I said, it’s decent enough for use.

-The keys are unweighted but identical to those on the PSR-EW300.
+The keys are unweighted but similar to those on the PSR-E373.
 That means the keys are pressure-sensitive and that they differentiate between soft and hard presses.